ITfoxtec/FoxIDs/docs/foxids-inside.md

 FoxIDs is divided into logical elements.

-- **Tenant** contain the company, organization, individual etc. security service.
+- **Tenant** contain the company, organization etc. security service.
 A tenant contains environments.
 - **Environment** is a production, QA, test etc. environment.
 Each environment is an Identity Provider with a [user repository](users.md), a unique [certificate](certificates.md) and a environment contains the authentication methods and application registrations.
 In some cases, it can be an advantage to place external connections in a separate environments to configure connections specific certificates or log levels or just generalize the connections.
 - **Authentication method** is a upwards trust / federation with [OpenID Connect 1.0](auth-method-oidc.md) and [SAML 2.0](auth-method-saml-2.0.md) or [login](login.md) configuration.